totoroterror/warp-cloner/README.md

 ## Notes

+### Getting your own 12-24 PB keys to fill BASE_KEYS

+You can get your own key to start with using [@warpplus's bot](https://t.me/generatewarpplusbot) (limited to 1 key per 24 hours) or find some keys on forums.

+### Properly closing application

+To avoid getting error "Too many connected devices" in future, you should properly exit from the application by pressing `control` + `c` and wait for application to close (it will take ~30 seconds).

+### Proxy selection

 You can use almost any proxy (ipv4 / ipv6) as far as they don't block Warp API endpoint.
 I suggest you to use ipv6 proxy because they are way cheaper, *but keep in mind, that your network should support ipv6 in most cases to do this*.

 ## Contributing